avielrs/avielrs.github.io/_posts/2020-04-01-BrainStation-Capstone.md

 - I have also decided to drop region_1 because the dataset will become very large once I use NLP on the text columns.
 I can always include region_1 later on to see how the models run.
 - I will drop designation for the same reason for dropping region_1

-Step 2: Split train and test data
+Step 2: Split train/test set

 The train dataset will be used to train the model and the test dataset will be used to test how well the model runs on a dataset that is not trained.
 I split the datatset before even cleaning so that I can make sure all steps can be reproduced for a future dataset.
 As well, I will not be "peaking" into the test dataset when making decisions on how to clean the data and how to model the data.